daverosoff/PreTeXtual/README.md

 in a browser](https://packagecontrol.io/packages/PreTeXtual) so that you can follow along while you do things in Sublime Text and other programs.

+A final note before we begin the installation directions: as soon as your project acquires some maturity, you will likely outgrow the build systems in their present form.
+The present author recommends the use of a virtual machine to continue your PreTeXt work, but there are several different solutions.

 #### Enable VT-X virtualization

 This is the hardest step, regrettably necessary for the current version of PreTeXtual.
 Feel free to skip it and come back to it later if things don't work properly.

 Follow the directions linked below--very carefully!
 It is possible to really mess up your system doing this.
+You may want to get help from your institution's IT department.
 There is always "Quit without Saving" option you can use if you get really stuck or scared.

-Windows users will want to [follow these directions][vtxdirs], using steps 1 through 5 only.
+Windows users will want to follow these directions (step 4 from [the directions found here][vtxdirs]).

+1. Power on the machine and open the BIOS (as per Step 1).
+This can usually be done by pressing the `delete` key, the F1 key or Alt and F4 keys depending on the system.
+You may have to try a few times.
+I'm usually not fast enough to get it on the first try.
+2. Open the "Processor" submenu.
+The processor settings menu may be hidden in the "Chipset", "Advanced CPU Configuration" or "Northbridge" menus.
+3. Enable "Intel Virtualization Technology" (also known as "Intel VT") or "AMD-V" depending on the brand of the processor.
+The virtualization extensions may be labeled "Virtualization Extensions", "Vanderpool" or various other names depending on the OEM and system BIOS.
+4. Enable "Intel VTd" or "AMD IOMMU", if the options are available.
+4. Select "Save & Exit".

 #### Install other required software

+Note that the entire installation process from this point onward is documented in the video available at https://mathbook.pugetsound.edu/doc/

 At present, the build systems require the use of two other applications, Virtualbox and Vagrant.
 Install these on your computer.
 Agree to the default